-- Before their child starts nursery both child and parent will be introduced to their key person and will spend time getting to know each other during their visits to the setting. - The key person supports parents in filling in all forms including the 'All about Me' booklet. - For the younger children the Key Person will be informed via a daily diary and the Learning Journey. - Key Person ensures that all transition information is shared with breakfast club/after school club as appropriate. - Key person will ensure that there is something in the environment that reflects the child's home and interest. - The key person will know the child best and will be aware of their likely emotional needs.
+- Before their child starts nursery both child and parent will be introduced to their key person and will spend time getting to know each other during their visits to the setting. - The key person supports parents in filling in all forms including the 'All about Me' booklet. - Key Person ensures that all transition information is shared with breakfast club/after school club as appropriate. - Key person will ensure that there is something in the environment that reflects the child's home and interest. - The key person will know the child best and will be aware of their likely emotional needs.
 They will also have knowledge of the child's routine at home and can reflect this as far as possible to the routine of the nursery. - When it is time for the child to move on within the setting the Key Person will ensure that this is carefully planned and will accompany them to their new room for as long as the child needs.